ntm/grexome-TIMC-Primary/README.md

 *****************
 ### CONFIGURATION:
 Before using the pipeline you must customize (a copy of) the grexomeTIMCprim_config.pm file, which defines every install-specific variable (eg path+name of the reference human genome fasta file, possibly produced following the instructions in "REQUIRED DATA" above).

 Every subroutine in grexomeTIMCprim_config.pm is self-documented and will need to be customized.

 To do this you should copy the file somewhere and edit the copy, then use `--config`.
-Otherwise you could just edit the distributed copy in-place, although this not as flexible and your customizations will get squashed when you git pull.
+Otherwise you could just edit the distributed copy in-place, although this not as flexible and your customizations will cause conflicts when you git pull.

 ******************
 ### METADATA FILES:
 The pipeline uses a single metadata XLSX file, which describes the samples.
 This metadata file (and the code that parses it, in grexome_metaParse.pm) is shared with the [grexome-TIMC-Secondary pipeline](https://github.com/ntm/grexome-TIMC-Secondary).
 Therefore some columns are required in the XLSX despite not being used in this primary pipeline.
 The provided [example file](Metadata/samples.xlsx) can serve as a starting point.
 All columns present in this file (and listed below) are required, don't change their names!
 You can add new columns and/or change the order of columns to your taste, just don't touch the pre-existing column names.

 Required columns:
 - sampleID: unique identifier for each sample, these are typically created with a uniform naming scheme when new samples are integrated into the pipeline and are used internally throughout the pipeline.
 Rows with sampleID=="0" are ignored, this allows to retain metadata info about obsolete samples.
 - specimenID: external identifier for each sample, typically related to the original FASTQ filenames.
 - patientID: can be empty, ignored in grexome-TIMC-Primary.
 - pathologyID: required (alphanumeric string) but ignored in grexome-TIMC-Primary.
 - Causal gene: can be empty, ignored in grexome-TIMC-Primary.

 Optional column:
 - Sex: if this column exists each sample must be 'F' or 'M', used by 0_qc_checkSexChroms.pl .